VitaHEX-Games/HexFlow-Launcher/README.md

 # Adding PSP and Playstation games

-These games require bubbles to be made in order to work.
+RetroFlow uses the game ID's for Playstation and PSP for cover matching.
+Please use the guides below.

+## PSP ##
-For PSP ISO files please rename using Leecherman's [PSP ISO Renamer tool](https://sites.google.com/site/theleecherman/PSPISORenamer).
-See installation step 3 for the settings.
-The "ux0:pspemu/PSP/ISO/Cars 2 (US) [UCUS-98766].iso.
+For PSP ISO files please rename using Leecherman's [PSP ISO Renamer tool](https://sites.google.com/site/theleecherman/PSPISORenamer) using the following parameters:

+    %NAME% %REGION% %ID%

+The result should look like this:

+    Cars 2 (US) [UCUS-98766].iso

+RetroFlow uses the ID to match artwork, and tidies the rest of the filename to display in the app.

+## Playstation ##
 For PSX2PSP, game folder name must match with the GameID.
-For example "ux0:pspemu/PSP/GAME/**SLES01234**".
+For example:

+    ux0:pspemu/PSP/GAME/**SLES01234**

+Games will need to be in a EBOOT format, see here for information on [how to convert PSX Disc Images to EBOOT for PSP](https://www.cfwaifu.com/psx2psp/).
+RetroFlow also uses the ID to lookup the name of the game.

 # Custom Covers